englekk/handbook-docs/Fuse/13 - Fuse Troubleshooting Guide.md

  - `/usr/share/uno/SDKs/AndroidSDK/platform-tools` (OS X)
 - If you are on Windows you should check that you have the latest USB drivers for your device.
 You can read more about this [here](http://developer.android.com/tools/extras/oem-usb.html)

+## Cannot build for iOS

+### Symptoms
+- The iOS build stops at ```Code Sign error: No code signing identities found: No valid signing identities (i.e. certificate and private key pair) were found.```

+#### Solution
+- Start Xcode
+- Create a new, blank iOS project and try to build it
+- When the error dialogue with ```No provisioning profiles matching an applicaple signing identity were found.``` appears, click `Fix Issue` and let the wizard complete
+- Close Xcode
+- Now re-run your build/preview from Fuse

 ## Sublime plugin does not work

 ### Symptoms